How to Stop Candidates From Ghosting You

 What is ghosting?

-When somebody ghosts you, they stop replying to your messages, they don’t answer calls - they stop all forms of communication.
+When someone ghosts you, they stop replying to your messages, they don’t answer calls - they stop all forms of communication.

-There’s never any explanation - they just disappear without a trace, like a stealthy ghost.
+There’s never any explanation - they just disappear without a trace… like a ghost.

 Why do candidates ghost?